skerkour/bloom-legacy/blog/content/2019-december-update.md

 What happen to users' data if the enterprise go bakrupt?
 If the enteprise decides to kill the product because it's not enough profitable?
 If the enterprise's cloud get hacked?
-If an embargo is set?
+If an embargo is promulgated?
 If internet is cut for some days/weeks?

 ### Native applications